-Deep HI observations of nearby spirals have revealed a wealth of low column density features at anomalous positions and velocities.
-In particular, studies of systems such as NGC 2403 (Schaap, Sancisi, & Swaters 2000; Fraternali et al. 2002), NGC 2613 (Chaves & Irwin 2001), NGC 4559 (Barbieri et al. 2005), NGC 891 (Oosterloo, Fraternali, & Sancisi 2007), UGC 7321 (Matthews & Wood 2003), NGC 253 (Boomsma et al. 2005), NGC 6946 (Boomsma et al. 2008) and M83 (Miller et al. 2008) suggest that extra-planar gas with decreasing rotation velocity with increasing height from the disk may be ubiquitous in these systems (see Fraternali (2008) for a complete list).
+Deep HI observations of nearby spirals have revealed a wealth of low column-density features at anomalous positions and velocities.
+In particular, studies of systems such as NGC 2403

+(Schaap et al. 2000; Fraternali et al. 2002), NGC 2613 (Chaves & Irwin 2001), NGC 4559 (Barbieri et al. 2005), NGC 891 (Oosterloo et al. 2007), UGC 7321 (Matthews & Wood 2003), NGC 253 (Boomsma et al. 2005), NGC 6946 (Boomsma et al. 2008), and M83 (Miller et al. 2009) suggest that extraplanar gas with decreasing rotation velocity with increasing height from the disk may be ubiquitous in these systems (see Fraternali 2009, for a complete list).
 This anomalous gas is not clearly associated with previous interactions or the presence of companions.
-It has been proposed that this extra-planar HI stems from a galactic fountain mechanism produced by feedback from supernovae in the disk (e.g Collins et al. 2002; Fraternali & Binney 2006; Oosterloo, Fraternali, & Sancisi 2007; Boomsma et al. 2008; Miller et al. 2008), although at least some of it must stem from cold gas accretion from the intergalactic medium (e.g. Barnabè et al. 2006; Kaufmann et al. 2006; Fraternali & Binney 2008; Sancisi et al. 2008).
-It has proven difficult to distinguish between these two possibilities, however, in part because many of the galaxies imaged in HI are actively forming stars.
+It has been proposed that this extraplanar H I stems from a galactic fountain mechanism produced by feedback from supernovae in the disk (e.g., Collins et al. 2002; Fraternali & Binney 2006; Oosterloo et al. 2007; Boomsma et al. 2008; Miller et al. 2009), although at least some of it must stem from cold gas accretion from the intergalactic medium (e.g., Barnabè et al. 2006; Kaufmann et al. 2006; Fraternali & Binney 2008; Sancisi et al. 2008).
+It has proven difficult to distinguish between these two possibilities, however, in part because many of the galaxies imaged in H I are actively forming stars.

 NGC 6503 is an interesting system to examine in this context because it offers the possibility of distinguishing between the star formation and gas accretion hypotheses.
-It has a relatively modest star formation rate and an HI layer that extends far beyond the star-forming disk.
-If primordial gas accretion is a dominant contributor to the extraplanar HI, one would expect little correlation between this layer and the star-forming disk.
-On the other hand, if star formation were responsible, one wouldn't expect to find a thick HI layer beyond the optical disk.
+It has a relatively modest star formation rate and an H I layer that extends far beyond the star-forming disk.
+If primordial gas accretion is a dominant contributor to the extraplanar H I, one would expect little correlation between this layer and the star-forming disk.
+On the other hand, if star formation were responsible, one would not expect to find a thick H I layer beyond the optical disk.

-The data set presented in this paper provides sensitive HI maps of NGC 6503.
+The data set presented in this paper provides sensitive H I maps of NGC 6503.
 Dynamical models of this galaxy obtained from these data in combination with high-quality $H\alpha$ and CO kinematics are forthcoming.
-Here, we describe our HI observations and the derived properties of NGC 6503 in preparation for that work, and model the properties of its extra-planar HI.
-In the appendix, we introduce improved image deconvolution algorithms, describing in some detail the particular implementation, widely available in the astronomical community, used on the present data.
+Here, we describe our H I observations and the derived properties of NGC 6503 in preparation for that work, and model the properties of its extraplanar H I. In the Appendix, we introduce improved image deconvolution algorithms, describing in some detail the